muenchow/muenchow.github.io/_docs/introduction/scopes.md

 order: 3
 ---

-Every API key has a scope that limits what can be done with this api key.
+Every API key has a scope that limits what commands can be performed with this api key.
 There are three different possible values for scope: `manage`, `write` and `read`.

 | Command                        | Available in              |
 |--------------------------------|---------------------------|